Things to Do in Bimini: Complete 2026 Activity Guide

 For a Bimini day trip (6-8 hours on island), prioritize: Radio Beach for swimming and relaxing (2-3 hours), lunch at Stuart's Conch Stand for authentic Bahamian food, and either a snorkeling trip to the Sapona shipwreck or a visit to Resorts World Bimini.
 Rent a golf cart to explore Alice Town!

-Bimini is excellent for snorkeling!
-The SS Sapona shipwreck sits in just 15 feet of crystal-clear water, perfect for beginners.
-Other great spots include the Bimini Road underwater formation and various coral reefs.
-Water visibility typically exceeds 60 feet.
+Bimini is excellent for snorkeling.
+The SS Sapona shipwreck sits in just 15–20 feet of clear water and is perfect for beginners.
+Other top spots include the Bimini Road formation and the reefs around Three Sisters Rocks.
+Water visibility regularly exceeds 60 feet between December and May.

 Yes!
 Bimini has several beautiful beaches.
 Radio Beach is the most popular with white sand and calm turquoise water.
 Blister Beach on South Bimini is more secluded.
 Most beaches are free to access, though chair rentals cost $15-20.